 During a migration data is copied to tape and thereafter the space of file data is reclaimed.
 All these operations happen below the virtual file system layer.
 The POSIX file system interfaces still show the same file size after migration.
 If a migrated file is accessed Open LTFS is notified by the DMAPI event system and corresponding read, write, or truncate calls within a corresponding user space application that initiated the recall are blocked until the data is back on disk.

-There are two components of the DMAPI that need a proper cleanup since those are persistent according DMAPI program termination without doing such a cleanup.
+There are two components of the DMAPI that need a proper cleanup since those are persistent after DMAPI program termination without doing such a cleanup.

 If DMAPI sessions do not get destroyed before termination of a corresponding process these will remain until reboot of the system.
 DMAPI sessions claim system resources.
 Over the time the system can run out of resources.

-DMAPI locks (unlike POSIX locks which automatically got removed if a corresponding process terminate) are persistent even a corresponding process ends without removing this lock.
+DMAPI locks (unlike POSIX locks which automatically got removed if a corresponding process terminate) are persistent even if a corresponding process ends without removing this lock.
 This can lead to inaccessible files until remount of the file system these files are located.

 There does not exist any function within DMAPI that provides support for these two topics.
 Open LTFS has to implement such cleanup facilities.